-Australia’s internet is managed through Australian law, policies and global coordination.
-The provision of .au domain names is increasingly essential to the nation’s economic and social development.
-These names are supplied by the .au Domain Administration, auDA.
+Australia's Internet is managed through Australian law, policies and global coordination.
+The provision of .au domain names is essential to the nation's economic and social development.
+These names are administered by the .au Domain Administration, auDA.

-The Department oversees Australia’s liaison with international groups charged with managing the Internet, such as ICANN, the Internet Corporation for Assigned Names and Numbers, which maintains the Domain Name System (DNS), which translates website names into Internet Protocol (IP) addresses, making it easier for users to find what they need on the Internet.
+The department oversees Australia's liaison with international groups charged with managing the Internet, such as the Internet Corporation for Assigned Names and Numbers (ICANN), which coordinates global policy for the Domain Name System (DNS) and Internet Protocol (IP) addresses.
+The DNS translates website names into IP addresses, making it easier for users to find what they need on the Internet.

 Policies